The Grün Ranch has two different locations situated approximately 6 miles apart in Northeast Texas.

-The Grün Ranch consists of 53 rolling green acres divided into 5 pastures anchored by the Brushy Creek.
+The Brushy Creek location features 53 rolling green acres divided into 5 pastures anchored by the Brushy Creek.
 With roots tracing back to 1865, this plot of land was owned by a single family since World War II.
 Over the years it was used for row cropping, hay production, and raising cattle.
 In 2016 it was purchased by Derick and Claudia Schaefer with the intent of raising Texas Longhorn cattle and a small orchard of East Texas blueberries, peaches, and fig trees.
 Its official address is in the unincorporated town of Scroggins, TX (population 127).

-The Grün Ranch features seven pastures separated by the Brushy Creek and a significant hill on the west side of the property.
-Featuring two soil types, the land is plush with Bahia, native Texas grasses, and trees.
+The Grün Ranch Brushy Creek features five pastures separated by the Brushy Creek and a significant hill on the west side of the property.
+Featuring two soil types, the land is plush with Bahia, Bermuda, Switch Grass, and trees.
 We have names for some of them: Mika’s Grazing, Omi’s Stomping Grounds, Grün Hill, and The Bahia Fairway.
 The ranch soil consists of about 30% sandy loam and about 70% loam silty clay.
 We maintain yearly soil and forage testing records.
 Our goal is to maintain the land in a way that produces the best source of nourishment for our cattle.

 Though having a year round source of water is a blessing for any cattle rancher, it creates a set of challenges and responsibilities.
 During heavy rainfall the Brushy Creek will backup at the lake and eventually come to a standstill flooding a portion of our back 20 acres for up to days on end.
 Though hay or crops have always been grown on this back acreage, we decided that we wanted to formerly create a conservation plan for this pasture.
-We are currently working with the NRCS on exactly that.
+Our investments in planting Switch Grass have flourished in these pastures.

 On the far east side of the property the Briary Creek boarders the property.
 This small creek is a fraction of the size of the Brushy Creek and we currently do not incorporate it in any of our pastures.